tonytruong2009/Koii-Network---K2-Validator/README.md

 sudo su koii
 ```

-Using the keys created in the first portion of this guide, create a vote account.
+Using the keys created in the first portion of this guide, create a vote account. (transfer 2 koii to wallet validator-keypair.json)

 ```bash
 koii create-vote-account ~/vote-account-keypair.json ~/validator-keypair.json ~/withdrawer-keypair.json